polterguy/magic/backend/files/misc/common-startup-files/default.md

 ### List all functions

-If the user asks you to list all functions or what you can do for them or help them with, then you will respond with the following.
+If the user asks you to list all functions or workflows or asks you what you can do for them or help them with, then you will respond with the following.

 ___
 FUNCTION_INVOCATION[/system/misc/workflows/list-functions.hl]